dward2/BME547/Resources/WebServices/server_client_interactions.md

 The GET request to `/info` is accepted as the method `"GET"` is specified in the `@app.route` decorator.
 The `information()` function is called.
 It generated two strings, and then creates a dictionary using those two strings.
-A dictionary is a Python variable type and cannot be sent directly over the internet.
-As discussed above, data transfer over the web is generally done by strings.
-So, the server needs to serialize the Python dictionary or encode it into a
-JSON string.
-This encoding is done by the `jsonify()` function imported from the `flask` package.
+As discussed on the [flask_web_server.md](https://github.com/dward2/BME547/blob/main/Resources/WebServices/flask_web_server.md#jsonify-usage-notes) page, data transfer over the web is generally done by strings.
+So, the server needs to encode the dictionary into a JSON string.
+While Flask will automatically do this for a dictionary, in this code the use of the `jsonify()` function imported from the `flask` package does it explicitly.
 The line
 ```
     return jsonfify(out_dictionary)
 ```